NRI Income Tax & Compliance

 ITR Processing Time

-Further, once you e-verify your returns, your ITR process begins shortly.
-Generally, the filed ITR is processed within 20-45 working days of e-verification.
+Further, once you e-verify your returns, your ITR processing begins shortly.
+Generally, the filed ITR is processed within 20–45 working days of e-verification, although timelines may vary depending on the case.

 Want to know in detail about the ITR processing time?
-Read the blog and get all the required information in it.
+Read the blog and get all the required information.

 Key Takeaways

-• The ITR processing at CPC, Bangalore, only starts after you e-verify your returns successfully or the ITR-V form has been received by the IT department.
+• ITR processing at CPC, Bengaluru, starts only after you successfully e-verify your return or the ITR-V form is received by the Income Tax Department.

-• Generally, the ITR processing takes 20-45 working days from the e-verification date.
+• Generally, ITR processing takes 20–45 working days from the e-verification date.

-• Once the e-verification process is complete, under section 143(1), you get an intimation notice via email.
-It contains the details of the final tax computation.
+• After processing under Section 143(1), you receive an intimation notice via email containing the final tax computation.

-• Further, if you receive any notice from the income tax department regarding discrepancies, promptly respond to it.
+• If you receive any notice regarding discrepancies, respond promptly.

-• Wrong details in the ITR return or differences between the data of the IT department and your ITR.
+• Incorrect details in the ITR or mismatches between taxpayer data and departmental records.

 Income Tax Return Filing and ITR Verification

-To avoid penalties and late fees, taxpayers should file their tax returns within the given deadline.
-Once you file your ITR and verify it, the tax return is processed, whether it is done after or before the due date.
-However, for faster processing, it is advisable to file your tax returns promptly.
+To avoid penalties and late fees, taxpayers should file their tax returns within the prescribed deadline.
+Once you file and verify your ITR, the return is processed whether it is filed before or after the due date.
+However, filing early generally helps in faster processing.

-This was all about the income tax return filing and ITR verification.
-Moving ahead, let's know the ITR processing under section 143(1).
+This was all about income tax return filing and verification.
+Moving ahead, let’s understand ITR processing under Section 143(1).

 Simply File Your ITR Without Delays